wp-plugins/custom-fields-csv-xml-importer/readme.txt

 * Customisation of the add-on to suit your unique data importing and updating needs.

+[Upgrade to Professional Edition](https://vipp.com.au/) to access these premium features.

 You may also consider upgrading to [the professional edition of WP All Import](http://www.wpallimport.com/order-now/) for premium support and the following extra features: